-In-company coaching sessions often take place on the basis of a trilateral agreement set out between the coach, the company and the employee.
+In-company coaching sessions is based on trilateral agreements between the coach, the company and the employee.

-At this stage of the process, the professional coach initiates an exchange - face-to-face, on skype or on the telephone - during which they will ask what are the objectives, the nature of the work to be done and the motivations of their future clients.
+At this initial stage, a professional coach initiates an exchange or meeting, either by telephone, face-to-face, by web or skype call, during which the client is asked about their objectives, nature of the work to be done and the motivations of their future clients.

-Therefore, the goal is to question "what brought you to seek the help of a professional coach".
+The goal ultimately is to ascertain "what brought you to seek the help of a professional coach?".

 - Public speaking coaching,